DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

   </summary>
   <div class="govuk-details__text">

-If you've lived outside the listed places temporarily, for example for a gap year, you’re still likely to be eligible for home fees.
+If you’ve lived outside the listed places temporarily, for example for a gap year, you’re still likely to be eligible for home fees.

 In this question we discourage candidates from treating gap years as time spent away: